Pyramid of Menkaure

 The pyramid of Menkaure is the smallest of the three main pyramids of the Giza pyramid complex, located on the Giza Plateau in the southwestern outskirts of Cairo, Egypt.
-It is thought to have been built to serve as the tomb of the Fourth Dynasty Egyptian Pharaoh Menkaure.
+It is thought to have been built to serve as the tomb of the Fourth Dynasty King Menkaure.

 Size and construction

 Menkaure's pyramid had an original height of 65.5 m, and was the smallest of the three major pyramids at the Giza Necropolis.
 It now stands at 61 m tall with a base of 108.5 m.
 Its angle of incline is approximately 51°20′25″.
 It was constructed of limestone and Aswan granite.
-The first sixteen courses of the exterior were made of the red granite.
 The upper portion was cased in the normal manner with Tura limestone.
+The construction of the outer casing of the pyramid was halted at sixteen to eighteen layers of granite following Menkaure's death, only seven of which remain today due to vandalism and erosion.
 Part of the granite was left in the rough.

-Incomplete projects such as this pyramid help archaeologists understand the methods used to build pyramids and temples.
+The descending passage to lower burial chamber is in the 'large apartment' floor, probably original hidden by floor blocks.
+It is theorised that originally the pyramid was planned to be smaller, with the blind alley being the originally planned entrance passage.

+A boat hieroglyph was found painted on a limestone block near the pyramid, which may indicate the presence of a boat pit for a solar barque.

 Age and location

 The pyramid's date of construction is unknown, because Menkaure's reign has not been accurately defined, but it was probably completed in the 26th century BC.
 It is a few hundred meters southwest of its larger neighbors, the pyramid of Khafre and the Great Pyramid of Khufu in the Giza necropolis.

+The pyramid was likely robbed as early as the First Intermediate Period, given that authors Bob Brier and Hoyt Hobbs claim that "all the pyramids were robbed" by the New Kingdom, when the construction of royal tombs in the Valley of the Kings began.

 Sarcophagus and coffin

-Howard Vyse discovered on 28 July 1837, in the upper antechamber, the remains of a wooden anthropoid coffin inscribed with Menkaure's name and containing human bones.
-This is now considered to be a substitute coffin from the Saite period.
-Radiocarbon dating on the bones determined them to be less than 2,000 years old, suggesting either an all-too-common bungled handling of remains from another site or access to the pyramid during Roman times.
-The lid from the anthropoid coffin mentioned above was successfully transported to England and may be seen today at the British Museum.